 Nezu Shrine Tokyo Japan

+You probably will not read about Nezu Shrine (Nezu-jinja) in any of the Tokyo travel guide books.
+Nezu Shrine is not visited by many tourists though it is a very popular shrine for local Japanese people in Tokyo.
 Nezu Shrine is a Shinto shrine which was first built in 1705 and remains today as an important place of worship.
 Every year there is an important festival, Azalea Festival (Tsutsuji Matsuri) which is held from early April until the beginning of May each year.

 The Nezu Shrine is surrounded by beautiful Japanese gardens and a few smaller shrines including some Buddhist shrines.
-At the back of the main shrine are some stone steps that go up into a small hill with various shrines and a line of small Torii gates (these are the small gates that are the front of every Shinto Shrine.
+At the back of the main shrine are some stone steps that go up into a small hill with various shrines and a line of small Torii gates (these are the small gates that are the front of every Shinto Shrine).

 At the front entrance to Nezu Shrine are some small shops selling some very nice Japanese gifts including bowls, chopsticks, sake glasses.